WSU-mkijowski/lab-1-hashing-RIQUERUIZ-1/README.md

 Answer the following in this file:

 * How many unique users are in the data?
+	- There are 43 unique users in the data
 * How many salts did you create?
 * How many possible combinations will I need to try to figure out the secret ID of all students (assume I know all potential secret IDs and have your